Murder of Noor Almaleki: Background

-The family left Iraq when Almaleki was four, and moved to the Phoenix area in the mid-1990s.
-Noor's father, Faleh Hassan Almaleki, originated from Basra, Iraq.
-Almaleki and her family lived in Glendale, Arizona and later in the Paradise Views subdivision of Phoenix.
-She attended Dysart High School in El Mirage.
-Faleh had received his U.S. citizenship and Noor had graduated from high school.
-Before her death she attended Glendale Community College.
+Noor's family left Iraq when she was four years old, immigrating to Glendale, Arizona in the mid-1990s, and later moving to the Paradise Views subdivision of Phoenix.
+Noor's father, Faleh Hassan Almaleki, originated from Basra, Iraq and later became a US citizen, while Noor graduated from Dysart High School in El Mirage.
+Before her death, she was attending Glendale Community College.

-Growing up, Almaleki was expected to clean, cook and help to take care of her younger siblings, and according to her friends would be beaten if she did not.
-Almaleki had assimilated into American culture, but considered herself Muslim and was fluent in Arabic.
-Her father disapproved of the way she dressed and her social habits, and reacted with anger to a photograph shared online of Almaleki with a group of male friends.
-Almaleki decided to spend the rest of her life with her boyfriend's family following the physical abuse she had suffered from the hands of her parents.
+Growing up, Noor was expected to cook, clean, and help to take care of her six younger siblings or else she would be beaten, according to one account.
+Noor considered herself Muslim and was fluent in Arabic, but had begun to assimilate into American culture, shifting her attire and social habits.
+Faleh strongly disapproved of this assimilation, particularly objecting to her socializing with men.

-Her father had her go to Iraq to marry an older cousin, but she flew back to Arizona in 2008 and began dating someone of her own choosing.
-Abigail Pesta, the editor-at-large of Marie Claire, wrote "It's unclear whether a wedding actually took place."
-In the spring of 2009 she moved into her own apartment but lost income when her family members turned up at her places of employment, forcing her to go back to her family's house.
-In June 2009 she moved into the household of other Iraqi Americans, former friends of the family.
-She developed a romance with the son of the family, which upset her relatives.
-Pesta stated that "Noor filed for a restraining order, but seems never to have finalized the paperwork."
-Paul Rubin, in the Riverfront Times, wrote "From their perspective, a man's daughters are his property, and they are supposed to live with him until he decides otherwise."
+In 2008, Noor was taken to Iraq after having a marriage to an older cousin arranged for her by her father, but upon returning to Arizona she began dating someone of her own choosing.
+Abigail Pesta, the editor-at-large of Marie Claire, wrote, "It's unclear whether a wedding actually took place."

+In an attempt to distance herself from the physical abuse she received at home, Noor began to move in and out of the family home, living with different friends while being hunted down by her parents.
+In the spring of 2009, Noor moved into her own apartment, but lost income when her family members turned up at her places of employment, forcing her to move back into her family's house.
+In June 2009, she moved into another Iraqi American household, with whom her family had strained relations.
+She began dating Marwan Alebadi, the son of the family, which upset her relatives.